 Each offer is different, as is each advertiser and partner.
 When you choose the appropriate attribution method for an offer, you align with the technical and process limitations of others.
 If an advertiser can only measure conversions with a specific attribution method, then you’d use that method when running that advertiser’s offers.

 Attribution methods each have their own merits.
 Inherent differences in how they work and in the situations they’re designed to work mean there is a best method for every situation.

 Our Core Recommendation

 In almost all cases, we recommend networks use the Postback with Transaction ID method.
 The transaction ID is our most robust method of uniquely identifying sessions, and works for the needs of most advertisers and partners.

 Because this is a postback tracking method, it functions independently from the user’s browser.
 That makes it the ideal choice for offers involving other platforms, like mobile app store pages, installed software programs, and click-to-call communications.
 When cookies can’t be tracked (like in app stores), a postback tracking method is required.

 Reasons to Use Other Options

 If you’re working with an advertiser whose website or software can’t store transaction IDs, then you can use a pixel tracking method instead.
 Of the pixel tracking methods available, prefer those that use iframe pixels.
 In the rare cases when an advertiser’s system can’t support iframe pixels, you can use image pixel methods (which are otherwise an old standard).

 Regardless of which method you choose, it should support your advertiser’s use case.
 For example, you should use an HTTPS pixel method if your advertiser plans to place the pixel on a secure page.

 Lastly, sometimes it’s just not possible for an advertiser to store transaction IDs or properly handle browser cookies, due to the nature of the offer.
-For those offers, there’s the Postback with Affiliate ID method.
-This method uses the affiliate ID instead of the transaction ID for conversion validation, and subsequently has some limitations on reporting and session tracking.
+For those offers, there’s the Postback with Partner ID method.
+This method uses the partner ID instead of the transaction ID for conversion validation, and subsequently has some limitations on reporting and session tracking.